NexTa-Li/MVCSoftbody/README.md

 The softbodies consist of springs and mass points.
 Each spring has two mass points on each end (a spring is a Line).

+## Configure

+- All physical properties can be configured in `ModelConfig.java` (except gravity, which can be edited in `SoftBodyModel.java`).
+- Graphical settings are located in `SoftBodyModel.java` (booleans for drawing points, springs, filling the body etc), and `ViewConfig.java`.

 ## How to run

 1. Run the Driver.java file.